-At Foam Supplies, safety is always our primary concern, especially personal safety.
-That’s why we created this instructional video on the proper and safe startup, shutdown, and QC procedures of our spritzer dispensing unit.
+At FSI, safety is always our primary concern, especially personal safety.
+That’s why we created this instructional video on the proper and safe startup, shutdown, and QC procedures of our Spritzer dispensing unit.
 After viewing the procedures, if there is anything you don’t understand please contact our technical service department before attempting anything.
 A representative will be happy to walk you through procedures, or schedule a visit for training.
 Before we begin, let’s take a quick look at the various letter and color designations of the isocyanate.
-Commonly referred to as MDI, or iso for short, and polyol cylinders in different parts of the world.
-In this video, we’ll also use the US designations of A for iso and B for polyol.
+Commonly referred to as MDI, or ISO for short, and POLYOL cylinders in different parts of the world.
+In this video, we’ll also use the US designations of A for ISO and B for POLYOL.
 Okay, let’s get started.
-First, always remember to wear protective eyewear and gloves while operating the gun.
+First, always remember to wear protective eye wear and gloves while operating the foam system.

 When the chemical level draws lower than the chemical dip tube, nitrogen is pushed into the chemical lines.
-Nitrogen in the lines will cause problems with dispensing equipment, and can also result in bad foam, and therefore poor in product.
+Nitrogen in the lines will cause problems with dispensing equipment, and can also result in bad foam, and therefore poor product.
 If you need to change chemical cylinders, follow these procedures.
-First, double check that the nitrogen cylinder is secure.
-After disconnecting the old cylinders, remove the cap from the new is or A cylinder, and clean out the old.
-Attach the hose, or strap and tighten with a wrench.
-There is no grease on the polyol, or B cylinder, so just remove the cap.
+1. Double check that the nitrogen cylinder is secure.
+After disconnecting the old cylinders, remove the cap from the new ISO (or A) cylinder, and clean out the old.
+Attach the hose strap and tighten with a wrench.
+There is no grease on the POLYOL (or B) cylinder, so just remove the cap.
 Lubricate the threads and attach the hose.
-Now check the temperature gauges on both filter assemblies.
-Proper operating temperature is important for all polyurethane applications, but is especially critical for spritzer applications.
-85 degrees Fahrenheit or 29 degrees Celsius is the minimum operating temperature.
+2. Check the temperature gauges on both filter assemblies.
+Proper operating temperature is important for all polyurethane applications, but is especially critical for Spritzer applications.
+85°F (or 29°C) is the minimum operating temperature.
 Conditioning tanks to the minimum temperature must occur prior to all other procedures.
 Please refer to the process setup acknowledgement for the specific operating parameters for your foaming process.

 Remove the empty bag and place the bag of ISO chemical on the scale and record the weight in the daily log.
-Remove the ISO bag and replace it with the polyol chemical bag and record the weight.
-Now, divide the polyol by the ISO to calculate the ratio.
-In this example of a phone system used for insulation, the iso weighed 118 grams and the polyol weighed 107 grams.
-Using the ratio formula, Divide 107 by 118 then multiply by 100 which results in a ratio of 10 to 90.6.
+Remove the ISO bag and replace it with the POLYOL chemical bag and record the weight.
+Now, divide the POLYOL by the ISO to calculate the ratio.
+In this example of a foam system used for insulation, the ISO weighed 118 grams and the POLYOL weighed 107 grams.
+Using the ratio formula, divide 107 by 118 then multiply by 100 which results in a ratio of 10:90.6.
 Record this value in the B ratio column of the daily log.
-In this example, the ratio is within the target range of 100 to 88 to 92.
+In this example, the ratio is within the target range of 100:88-92.
 If the ratio is in the desired range, you can move on to the throughput procedure, but if the ratio is not in the desired range, call the FSI technical service department, adjustments may be necessary.
 It is important to properly dispose of the two bags of chemical used for calculating the ratio.

 Next, divide that value by 454 to convert the grams per minute into pounds per minute.
 In this example, the throughput of our gun is 3.67 ppm.
 The ppm is acceptable if it falls within five percent of the target throughput configured at initial setup.
 If not, call FSI for technical support.
 Attach a new production nozzle and you are now ready to begin production.
-When dispensing is to cease for more than 30 seconds at a time, detach the mixed nozzle and replace it with a new one.
-Mixed nozzles cannot be reused.
-The spritzer gun whip was engineered as a disposable part and requires frequent replacement.
-When replacing the gun whip, start by shutting off the chemical valves on both the ISO and polyol cylinders.
+When dispensing is to cease for more than 30 seconds at a time, detach the used mix nozzle and replace it with a new one.
+Mix nozzles cannot be reused.
+The Spritzer gun whip was engineered as a disposable part and requires frequent replacement.
+When replacing the gun whip, start by shutting off the chemical valves on both the ISO and POLYOL cylinders.

 Next, close the chemical and nitrogen ball valves on the cylinders.
 Finally, turn the nitrogen supply off.
-The spritzer gun is now properly and safely shut down.
+The Spritzer system is now properly and safely shut down.
 Laminated startup and shutdown procedures should be present in all designated mixing areas for reference.
 Please contact the FSI technical service department if you are in need of additional or replacement copies.
-Again if you have any questions at all about the spritzer startup, QC, or shutdown procedures, please call our technical service department at 1 800 325 4875.
-For international customers, dial + 1 314 344 3330.
+Again if you have any questions at all about the Spritzer startup, shutdown, or QC procedures, please call our technical service department at 1.800.325.4875.
+For international customers, dial + 1 314.344.3330.
 We’re always ready to help our valued customers in any way we can.